openconfig/reference/rpc/gnmi/gnmi-specification.md

 the `Notification` message MUST have the path of the node that has been removed appended to it.

-Explicit deletion is required to signify the removal of a leaf that is no longer present on a target device in ON-CHANGE subscription mode, and optional in SAMPLE subscription mode.
+Explicit deletion MUST be sent to signify the removal of a leaf that is no longer present on a target device in `ON-CHANGE` subscription mode.
+Note that delete messages are disallowed within Notification messages in `SAMPLE` subscription mode.

 Additionally, deletes are not required to be per-leaf and can be at an intermediate branch that applies to a multitude of leaves, e.g. when removing a logical interface in a configuration, deletes could be issued at container level branches that apply to that interface, rather than all the individual leaves.

 Explicit deletion also applies to TARGET-DEFINED subscription mode.
-Whereas, if the TARGET-DEFINED subscription determines the best type of delivery to be ON-CHANGE, explicit deletion is required and if decided to be SAMPLE, deletion will be optional.
+Whereas, if the TARGET-DEFINED subscription determines the best type of delivery to be ON-CHANGE, explicit deletion is required.

 To replace the contents of an entire node within the tree, the target populates the `delete` field with the path of the node being removed, along with the new